bch0w/simutils/seisflows/tutorial/README.txt

 which inherits attributes from the 'slurm_lg' system.

 (4) Because we're working on Maui and interested in performing an inversion we need to change some of the default module choices in the par file.

-Using a text editor, set the module choices to:

-WORKFLOW: inversion
-SOLVER: specfem3d
-SYSTEM: maui
-OPTIMIZE: LBFGS
-PREPROCESS: pyatoa
-POSTPROCESS: base
+We can use the 'par' command which just directly edits the parameter file

+    $ seisflows par -h  # help command to see what it does
+    $ seisflows par system maui
+    $ seisflows par preprocess pyatoa

 (4) Now run 'configure' to auto fill in the par file based on our module choices.